Alejandro Juárez Crawford

 Daniel is a writer, researcher and strategist with a history of working with diverse social impact organizations.
-As a consultant with Acceleration Group, Daniel uses his experience as an analyst at Urban Partnership Bank, his education at the University of Chicago, and the range of concepts in Acceleration Group’s toolkit to advise clients as they work to achieve their evolving strategic objectives.
-Daniel also works as a research consultant for the Creative Impact and Experience Lab, where he’s involved in several projects that seek to create social change through cultural innovation.
+As a consultant with Acceleration Group, Daniel uses his experience as an analyst at Urban Partnership Bank, his education at the University of Chicago, and the range of concepts in Acceleration Group’s toolkit to advise clients as they set strategies to produce social impact.
+Daniel has also worked as a research consultant for the Creative Impact and Experience Lab, where he’s been involved in several projects that seek to create social change through cultural innovation.
 Beyond these roles, Daniel has been involved with organizations that work in diversity and inclusion, international development, financial inclusion, and humanitarian aid.
 Across his work, Daniel has been driven by his belief that the world can become a more just and equitable place, and he is committed to turning his belief into action.